 You can stop here, but I like to simmer the blended sauce for another 5 - 10 minutes to help get richer and deeper flavors.

-Use immediately or store in the refrigerator once cooled.
+You can use your barbecue sauce immediately or store it in the refrigerator once it has cooled.

 Sweet and Smoky Whole30 Barbecue Sauce

 - 5 small dates

 - 1 can diced tomatoes, 14.5oz Fire Roasted Tomatoes are awesome as well.
 They add a little more of that smoky barbecue flavor!

 - 2 tsp coconut aminos Coconut aminos are a substitute for soy sauce.
 If you do not want to make a Paleo sauce, you can use soy sauce and decrease the amount of salt that you add.